 Stage 1, or induction: This phase occurs between the administration of the drug and the loss of consciousness.
 The patient moves from analgesia without amnesia to analgesia with amnesia

 Stage 2, or excitement stage: The period following a loss of consciousness, characterized by excited and delirious activity.
-Breathing and heart rate becomes erratic, and nausea, pupil dilation, and breath-holding might occur.
+Breathing and heart rate become erratic, and nausea, pupil dilation, and breath-holding might occur.

-Because of irregular breathing and a risk of vomiting, there is a danger of choking.
-Modern, fast-acting drugs aim to limit the time spent in stage 2 of anesthesia
+Because of irregular breathing and the risk of vomiting, there is a danger of choking.
+Modern, fast-acting drugs aim to limit the time spent in stage 2 of anesthesia.

 The anesthetist’s priority is to take the patient to stage 3 of anesthesia as quickly as possible and keep them there for the duration of the surgery.

-General anesthetics are known to act at a number of sites within the central nervous system (CNS).
-The importance of these sites on the induction of anesthesia is not fully understood but they include:
+General anesthetics are known to act at a number of sites within the central nervous system.
+The importance of these sites on the induction of anesthesia is not fully understood.
+These sites include:

-- Cerebral cortex: The brain’s outer layer involved in tasks relating to memory, attention, perception among other functions
+- Cerebral cortex: This is the brain’s outer layer, which is involved in tasks relating to memory, attention, and perception, among other functions.

 - Thalamus: Its roles include relaying information from the senses to the cerebral cortex and regulating sleep, wakefulness, and consciousness.

-- Reticular activating system: Important in regulating sleep-wake cycles
+- Reticular activating system: This is important in regulating sleep-wake cycles.

-- Spinal cord: Passes information from the brain to the body and vice versa.
+- Spinal cord: The spinal cord passes information from the brain to the body and vice versa.
 It also houses circuitry that controls reflexes and other motor patterns.

 A number of different neurotransmitters and receptors are also known to be involved in general anesthesia:

-- N-Methyl-D-aspartic acid (NMDA) receptors: some general anesthetics bind to NMDA receptors, including ketamine and nitrous oxide (N2O).
-They are known to be important in controlling synaptic plasticity and memory functions
+- N-Methyl-D-aspartic acid (NMDA) receptors: Some general anesthetics, including ketamine and nitrous oxide (N2O), bind to NMDA receptors.
+They are known to be important in controlling synaptic plasticity and memory functions.

-- Glycine receptor: glycine can act as a neurotransmitter and has a number of roles.
-It has been shown to improve sleep quality.
+- Glycine receptor: Glycine can act as a neurotransmitter and has a number of roles.
+It has been shown to enhance sleep quality.

 Although general anesthetics hold many mysteries, they are hugely important in surgery and the field of medicine at large.